Heavy Seas Citra Cannon, a new single hop India pale ale, debuts in February.

 The beer is hazy, with a modest portion of malted wheat in the grist.
 Straw colored, it has a clean, crisp malt profile.
 Juicy, resiny, piney hop aromas and flavors are the stars of this show, however.
 Some Citra and Centennial hops play supporting roles to Columbus’ powerful performance.
 If you like hops, find The Alpha Effect.
 You won’t be disappointed!” – Heavy Seas Brewmaster, Christopher Leonard

-Heavy Seas The Alpha Effect will be available in 12 ounce bottles and draft starting in March, 2017.
+Heavy Seas The Alpha Effect will be available in 12-ounce bottles and draft again in February 2018.

 Hops: Columbus, Centennial, Citra, Mosaic